-* This application process does not apply to students in the MPA-EPM program.
-The MPA-EPM department will approve CPT forms for students in this program.
+* The application process does not apply to students in the MPA-EPM, MPA-DP, and MPA-ESP program.
+These departments will approve CPT forms for students in this program.

-To register for internship credit, students should register in SIPA U9013 during the standard registration period in SSOL or by consulting with the Office of Student Affairs.
+To register for the SIPA U9013 internship course, students should do so during the standard registration period in SSOL or by consulting with the Office of Student Affairs.